Graspan/graspan-java/README.md

 ./graspan-java-run.sh mygraph 5 yes rules_pt
 ```

 After running the above command, you can monitor the progress of the computation by viewing the generated **comp.output** file.
-After computation ends, the comp.output file will show the number of edges generated and the total computation time.
+After computation ends, **comp.output** will show the number of edges generated and the total computation time.
 The **.partition.** output files will contain the partitioned graph with new edges.

 ## Project Contributors